 Mongolia is a multiparty parliamentary democracy governed by a democratically elected government.
-The 2017 presidential elections and 2016 parliamentary election were considered free and fair, although some observers expressed concern during the presidential elections about allegations of vote-buying and candidates’ involvement in corruption.
+The 2017 presidential election and 2016 parliamentary elections were considered free and fair, although some observers expressed concern during the presidential election about allegations of vote-buying and candidates’ involvement in corruption.

-Government efforts to punish officials who committed abuses or to remedy discrimination were inconsistent.
+Government efforts to punish officials who committed human rights abuses were inconsistent.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from: